 - Type of contact.

-Whether you’re speaking one-on-one over the phone, sending email, or planning a direct mail effort, you need to communicate differently with certain audiences.
+Whether you’re speaking over the phone, sending email, or planning a direct mail effort, you need to communicate differently with certain audiences.
 What you say to clients will not necessarily be the same as what you say to prospects.
 Your spheres of influence need unique messages as well.
 By categorizing your contacts, you can easily sort and segment them for more targeted marketing opportunities.

 - Notes about recent conversations or encounters.

 This info is invaluable when following up, and it’s too important to trust to memory.
 Record notes about what you discussed during a recent conversation, reminders to yourself to follow up on specific topics, or even personal information about the contact, such as birthdays, or hobbies.

 - Social media accounts.